 - run public forums about the wind farm and general sustainability issues

-- held public events at the wind farm including a ground-breaking ceremony and a picnic day with entertainment for the raising of the turbines.
+- held public events at the wind farm including a ground-breaking ceremony, a picnic day with entertainment for the raising of the turbines, a launch festival which had 800 attendees and an event to watch the live painting of a mural on one of the turbines.

-As such they have committed to establish a Community Sustainability Fund which will fund projects that contribute to the social, environmental and economic sustainability of the local area.
+As such they have committed to establish a Community Fund which will fund projects that contribute to strengthening the environmental, wellbeing, recreational, cultural and educational sustainability of the local area.

 The project has committed to contribute $15,000 per turbine annually into the fund.
 With indexing, this will total more than $1m over the next 25 years.
-They are also actively working to develop other revenue streams to allow us to increase this commitment.
+They also have a unique arrangement with their retail partner Red Energy which grows their community fund and are actively working to develop other revenue streams to allow them to increase this commitment.

 Hepburn Wind believes that this is the most generous community fund in the industry (on a per turbine basis), by an order of magnitude.
-They will be donating more to the community than they pay in lease fees to the landowner at Leonards Hill.
+They donate more to the community than they pay in lease fees to the landowner at Leonards Hill.

 The Hepburn Wind project has created 3 ongoing part time roles (2 Full time equivalent roles).
-These jobs involve skills including membership communication, public affairs, construction project oversight, regulatory compliance, and administration.
+These jobs involve skills including site operations, membership communication, public affairs, construction project oversight, regulatory compliance, and administration.

 Direct ownership changes attitudes at the local level, and leverages committed individuals giving them a positive outlet for climate action.
 Community ownership encourages greater diversity in the investor base and has tapped a latent, and lower-cost patient source of capital.